Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Refactored usage of deprecated service in item actions menu for loggable entities.
 * Fixed typo in `loggableHistoryActionInternal` signature.
 * Minor cosmetical improvements for tree pages.
-* Fixed `jsTree` initialisation for multiple trees on same page.
+* Fixed handling of multiple trees on same page.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.3.2).

 ## ModuleStudio 1.3.1 (May 30, 2018)